Assessing the US Treasury’s bail out plan

 “It was scary watching him,” says R Christopher Whalen, Managing Director of Institutional Risk Analytics, a consulting firm.
 “The markets are tough.
 As long as they sense that there's bull – and indecision – they're going to reject it.”
 Investors on both sides of the Atlantic immediately expressed disappointment following the announcement, sending markets into freefall.
 The FTSE 100 index closed down 2.2 percent or 94.53 points at 4,213.08 and the FTSE 250 index fell back 2.5 percent or 164.02 points at 6,495.66.
 “They were going to have to say something pretty special to kickstart trading today,” said a London-based trader.

 Even the plan's supporters are sceptical about how well it may work in practice – precisely because the Treasury has been so scant on details.
-Moody's, the agency, supports the plan, but thinks that it may be of more benefit to larger banks than to smaller ones in the US.
+Moody's, the rating agency, supports the plan, but thinks that it may be of more benefit to larger banks than to smaller ones in the US.
 “Despite the lack of specifics… Moody's views the Financial Stability Plan (FSP) positively for major banks' depositors and debt holders, as it reflects the US government's commitment to providing bridge capital and liquidity support to these institutions until the economy and capital markets recover,” it said in a statement.

 Chairman and CEO of UMB Financial Corporation, a multi-bank holding company headquartered in Kansas City, Mariner Kemper, says that the plan remains too vague and lacks essential details on how the $2trn will be put to good use.
 As seen from the first round of the Troubled Asset Relief Program (TARP) devised by former President George W Bush and former Treasury Secretary Henry Paulson, actions taken to promote loan growth have essentially been ineffective as lending remains stagnant, he says.